On the Dominance of Truth-Telling in Gradual Mechanisms: Characterizations

 \end{definition}

 Definitions \ref{def:IPILL} and \ref{def:RP} are similar, as are their interpretations.
-The essential difference is that in RP, the two information sets $\boldsymbol{h}_i^1$ and $\boldsymbol{h}_i^2$ are not necessarily the result of an ILL transformation, and therefore may offer agent $i$ different sets of available actions.
-We prove the following theorem in Appendix \ref{proofsec3}.\footnote{To prove Theorem \ref{theorp} using Theorem \ref{theotrans}, we can show that a GM $G$ implementing an SCF $f$ is RP if and only if there is a chain of SPLs, COAs, and inverse ILLs transforming $G$ into the direct mechanism in which all the ILLs are incentive-preserving.
-This can be done because, like IC, only incentive-breaking ILLs change the RP of two GMs linked by them.
-We adopt a more direct approach to prove Theorem \ref{theorp} relying on the intuition discussed below.}
+Under the speculation $s_{-i,j}$ about other agents' strategies, agent $i$ learns that $h^1 \in \boldsymbol{h}^1_i$ (or $h^2 \in \boldsymbol{h}^2_i$) results from $j$ reporting type $\theta^1_j$ (or $\theta^2_j$).\footnote{Since $s_{-i,j}$ is fixed and agent $i$ encounters the same sequence of information sets before $\boldsymbol{h}^1_i$ and $\boldsymbol{h}^2_i$, agent $j$'s different actions at a common predecessor of $h^1$ and $h^2$ lead to the first divergence of the paths from the initial history to $h^1$ and $h^2$.} Reaction-proofness requires that, regardless of agent $i$'s reaction at $h^1$ and $h^2$, agent $j$ has an incentive to truthfully reveal her type between $\theta^1_j$ and $\theta^2_j$.
+Note that reaction-proofness can be further relaxed by requiring $f(\theta^1) R(\theta_j^1) f(\theta^2)$ to hold only for agent $i$ who is among the first to acquire information about agent $j$'s choice under the speculation $s_{-i,j}$.\footnote{Formally, this can be done by further requiring that there are no distinct information sets $\boldsymbol{h}_k^1$ and $\boldsymbol{h}_k^2$ of some agent $k$ other than $i$ and $j$ such that there exist $\underline{h}^1\in \boldsymbol{h}_k^1$ and $\underline{h}^2\in \boldsymbol{h}_k^2$ with $\underline{h}^1\prec h^1$ and $\underline{h}^2\prec h^2$.
+This also applies to the following strong reaction-proofness.} We prove the following theorem in Appendix \ref{proofsec3}.\footnote{To prove Theorem \ref{theorp} using Theorem \ref{theotrans}, we can show that a gradual mechanism $G$ is reaction-proof if and only if there is a chain of SPLs, COAs, and inverse ILLs transforming $G$ into the direct mechanism in which all the ILLs are incentive-preserving.
+This can be done because, like incentive compatibility, only incentive-breaking ILLs change the reaction-proofness of two gradual mechanisms linked by them.
+We adopt a more direct approach to prove Theorem \ref{theorp} based on the intuition to be discussed below.}

-\begin{theorem} A GM implementing an SP SCF is IC if and only if it is RP.
+\begin{theorem} A gradual mechanism implementing a strategy-proof SCF is incentive compatible if and only if it is reaction-proof.

 \end{theorem}